 What’s Next for Bitchat?

-Though it started as a weekend hobby project, Dorsey has hinted at future plans, including:
+Although Bitchat started as a weekend hobby project, Dorsey has hinted at future plans, including:

-- Wi-Fi Direct support for faster, wider-range transmission
+Wi-Fi Direct support for faster, wider-range transmission

-- File and image sharing
+File and image sharing

-- Cross-platform expansion (Android and macOS support)
+Cross-platform expansion for Android and macOS

-- Open-source development via GitHub to enable community-driven improvements
+Open-source development through GitHub for community-driven improvements

 Key Takeaways